RafaelVidaurre/angular-permission/README.md

 ```javascript
 angular.module('yourModule', [..., 'ui.router', 'permission',  ...]);
 ```
 **Important!** Angular permission is using ui-router state decoration to be able to inherit permissions/roles from parent states.
-So make sure that permission dependency is included just after ui-router (and ui-router-extras) as in example above.
+So make sure that permission dependency is included just after ui-router as in example above.

 Defining permissions
 ============================